 Appendixes A through J follow Part II.
 Appendixes A through F are associated with Parts I and II and present such items as a summary chart for constants, instruction listings, character set representations, and other aids to programming.
 Appendix G contains macro language summary charts, and Appendix H is a sample program.
-Appendix I is a features comparison chart of System/360 assemblers.
+Appendix I features comparison chart of is а System/360 assemblers.
 Appendix J includes samples of macro definitions.

 Knowledge of IBM System/360 machine operations, particularly storage addressing, data formats, and machine instruction formats and functions, is prerequisite to using this publication, as is experience with programming concepts and techniques or completion of basic courses of instruction in these areas.
-IBM System/360 machine operations are discussed in the publication IBM System/360: Principles of Operation, Form A22-6821.
-Information on program assembling, linkage editing, executing, interpreting listings, and assembler programming considerations is provided in IBM System/360 Operating System: Assembler (E) Programmer's Guide, Form C28-6595 and IBM System/360 Operating System: Assembler (F) Programmer's Guide, Form C26-3756.
+IBM System/360 machine operations are discussed in the publication IBM System/360 Principles of Operation, Order No. GA22-6821.
+The IBM System/370 machine operations are discussed in the publication IBM System/370 Principles of Operation, Order No. GA22-7000.
+Information on program assembling, linkage editing, executing, interpreting listings, and assembler programming considerations is provided in OS Assembler (F) Programmer's Guide, Order No. GC26-3756.